Cayman Islands Offshore Company Formation

-The Cayman Islands, a prominent and reputable offshore centre, located on three islands in the Caribbean has a world class legal, banking and financial services network.
+The Cayman Islands, a prominent and reputable offshore company formation center, located on three islands in the Caribbean has a world class legal, banking and financial services network.
 The Cayman Islands offer six different types of offshore companies, with the Exempt Company having the least restrictions and reporting requirements.

 The Islands offer particular advantages to banks, hedge funds and trusts and as a result its offshore banking sector has become the largest in the world with over 600 banks, claims over 85% of the worlds Hedge Funds, and is home to a significant number of leading Trust Companies.
 The Islands also boast of having several Special Economic Zones and a special business links with China to encourage international investment

 The Cayman Islands Company Law dates back to 1961 and is based off the 1921 UK Company Act.
 There have been four other amendments passed since its inception that have kept the Islands apace with the continually changing nature of the world's financial system making it a great place to go offshore.